Sky Ridge station: Station layout

 The station consists of two side platforms located adjacent to the Sky Ridge Medical Center, near the intersection of Interstate 25 and Sky Ridge Avenue.
 The station has ten bicycle racks.
-This station was built as part of the 2.3 mi Southeast Rail Extension to RidgeGate, which began in 2016 and cost $223 million.
-It opened on May 17, 2019.
+The station has been served by the E Line since its opening, and was briefly served by the R Line until 2020 when service was discontinued due to the COVID-19 pandemic.